-I teach an online course, Digital Media 70, Web Design Basics, where students use Adobe Dreamweaver and other web-based applications to combine text, graphics, and media.
+I teach an online course, Digital Media 70, Web Design Basics, where students use Dreamweaver, WordPress, Bootstrap and other responsive design solutions.
 Learn the fundamentals to create, edit, and manage web sites.
 Students should have foundational knowledge of HTML and CSS, and also be able to create and edit graphics using Photoshop or an equivalent program.
 DM70 is best taken during the third semester of the Digital Media Program, after taking the prerequisite DM60, Web Publishing 1.
+DM 70 is transferrable for lower division credit in the Communication Design major at CSUMB.

 What we will cover: